Nathen-T/Portfolio-Site/index.md

 ### Clustering Heart Disease Patients

 Doctors frequently study former cases to learn how to best treat their patients.
 A patient who has a similar health history or symptoms to a previous patient could benefit from undergoing the same treatment.
-This project investigates whether doctors might be able to group together patients to target treatments using common unsupervised learning techniques such as k-means, hierarchical clustering and DBSCAN
+This project investigates whether doctors might be able to group together patients to target treatments using common unsupervised learning techniques such as k-means, hierarchical clustering and DBSCAN.

 <img src="Projects/Clustering Heat Disease Patients/plot trim.png?raw=true"/>